Samia1925/Sip-The-Cup/README.md

 The project features:
-#Homepage: Engaging hero section encouraging customers to explore the café.
+a)Homepage: Engaging hero section encouraging customers to explore the café.

-#Product Pages: Organized showcase of coffee drinks and pastries, with user-friendly shopping cart functionality.
+b)Product Pages: Organized showcase of coffee drinks and pastries, with user-friendly shopping cart functionality.

-#Sip Story Pages: Informative history about different Coffee and pastries.
+c)Sip Story Pages: Informative history about different Coffee and pastries.

-#Interactive Elements: JavaScript-driven navbar, search bar, and cart animations for a smooth user experience.
+d)Interactive Elements: JavaScript-driven navbar, search bar, and cart animations for a smooth user experience.

-#Customer Reviews & Contact Form: Sections for customer feedback and an easy-to-use contact form.
+e)Customer Reviews & Contact Form: Sections for customer feedback and an easy-to-use contact form.

-#Responsive Design: Optimized for various devices using CSS media queries, ensuring a consistent experience across mobile, tablet, and desktop views.
+f)Responsive Design: Optimized for various devices using CSS media queries, ensuring a consistent experience across mobile, tablet, and desktop views.

 Technologies used:
-#HTML5,
+1. HTML5,

-#CSS3,
+2. CSS3,

-#JavaScript (ES6)
+3. JavaScript (ES6)

-#Font Awesome icons for enhanced visuals
+4. Font Awesome icons for enhanced visuals

-#Responsive design techniques for cross-device compatibility.
+5. Responsive design techniques for cross-device compatibility.